Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >> kubectl apply -f nfs-deployment.yaml
 >> ```
 >>
->> You can verify the RWX functionality by connecting to one pod using`kubectl exec` command and creating a file in the mounted directory (e.g., `/var/lib/www/`).
+>> You can verify the RWX functionality by connecting to one pod using the `kubectl exec` command and creating a file in the mounted directory (e.g., `/var/lib/www/`).
 Then, connect to the second pod and check that the file is visible.
 If it is, your Manila share exposed through NFS is functioning correctly.
 >>
 >> **10\.
 Resize an NFS Share Using Dynamic Provisioning**
 >>